grahamstark/referendums/bes/docs/brexit_vs_indie.md

   they find high recent immigration a driver.

 What I'm going to do here is build a statistical model in a similar vein to these, using a later version of the same data as the LSE and Rowntree study.
-Like this studies, my model uses a variety of factors ("explanatory variables", in the jargon) to explain how people voted in the European Referendum.
-But I also then apply the model to the Scottish[^FNSCOT] part of the BES data, to explain the IndieRef vote [^FNMODEL].
-I'll show that the model explains both votes well, but the factors (age, sex, etc.) often work very differently in the two cases - sometimes working in the opposite way, sometimes working strongly in one case but not the other.
+Like those studies, my model uses a variety of factors ("explanatory variables", in the jargon) to explain how people voted in the European Referendum.
+I'll then apply the model to the Scottish[^FNSCOT] part of the BES data, to explain the IndieRef vote [^FNMODEL].
+I show that the model explains both votes well, but the factors (age, sex, etc.) often work very differently in the two cases - sometimes working in the opposite way, sometimes working strongly in one case but not the other.